priner/micro-aspell-plugin/help/aspell.md

 * `addpersonal`: adds the word the cursor is on to your personal dictionary, so that it won't be highlighted as a misspell anymore.
 You can bind it to a key as `lua:aspell.addpersonal`.

+* `acceptsug 'n'?`: accepts the nth suggestion for the word the cursor is on.
+   You can bind it to a key as `lua:aspell.acceptsug`.
+If `n` is not provided or this command is invoked with a keyboard shortcut it will start to cycle through the suggestions.
+Use `Tab` and `Backtab` to cycle through them.